 Whether you are just starting out or an adult continuing your studies, piano lessons are a wonderful way to participate in the enjoyment that music brings us in our everyday lives.

 Ianina Riviere received her Master of Arts in Piano and Pedagogy from the Moscow State University of the Arts in Russia.
 This prestigious school has trained some of the worlds finest musicians.
 She taught piano performance, solfa, and music literature at the Music School DOF in Azerbaijan for five years.
 She has lived in Moscow, Montreal, Azerbaijan, Istanbul, and now resides in Northern Virginia.
 She speaks English, Russian, Turkish, and French.
 Ianina is an exclusive music instructor at The McLean School of Music and has been teaching private and group piano lessons at our school since 2001.
 She encourages her students to perform at her studio recitals in the winter and spring.

 Cristiana Tudor is a Violin Artist.
-She teaches Violin, beginning Viola, and beginning Piano.
+She teaches Violin all levels, beginning Viola, and beginning Piano.